Hurleywflow/Project/README.md

-# This is included all mini projects and languages for Wed dev.
+# This is included all mini projects and languages for Wed dev